 Patricia Hart McMillan – K.I.S.S.
 Keep it simple!
 And for holidays and all days, learn how to offload!
 Too many of us think we must do it all!
 Not so–offload…delegate!

-Jodi McCulloch Szimanski – Take a day off in the beginning of the week and get the last of my Christmas shopping done when there’s no one in the malls.
+Jodi McCulloch Szymanski – Take a day off at the beginning of the week and get the last of my Christmas shopping done when there’s no one in the malls.

 Barbara Dundas – I keep to my scheduled workouts and add fun physical activities – skating, skiing, nature walks – as family outings.